M-sleeper/timezone-converter/README.md

 npx shadow-cljs watch frontend
 ```

-After that the app can be accessed here: http://localhost:8080/
+After that, the app can be accessed here: http://localhost:8080/

 ## Live demo